em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 Download the two example files in this repository, `SH009_R1.fastq` and `SH009_R2.fastq`.
 These files include a subset of reads from a *Striga hermonthica* individual collected in a field of maize in Mumias, Kenya by Emily Bellis, Sylvia Mutinda, Calvins Odero, and Steven Runo on 07/13/2018.

 Navigate to the directory on your computer where these files were downloaded.
-Look at first 5 sequences in each read file using the `head` command.
+Inspect the first 5 sequences in each read file using the `head` command.
 What do you notice about the length of the sequences?
 ```
 $ head -n 20 SH009_R1.fastq
 ```

 How many sequences are in each file?
+We can use the command `grep` to find out.
 ```
 $ grep -c '@A00755'
 ```

 ## 2b: Assessing read quality with FastQC:
 Ensure that FastQC is installed properly.

 Generate a FastQC report on the command-line.

-Alternatively, FastQC can be run interactively using the graphical user interface.
+Alternatively, [FastQC can be run interactively](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/INSTALL.txt) using the graphical user interface.

 ## 2c.
 Mapping reads to the reference with BWA:
 See Section 4[here](https://datacarpentry.org/wrangling-genomics/04-variant_calling/index.html) for full details.
 Note, we will be skipping the quality trimming and filtering steps today; the reads in this repository have already been trimmed and filtered using [BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).